eekie/spring-boot-dropwizard-metrics/README.md

 As an example, in this project we execute all Listener logic in a separate thread.
 This extra thread is only created once when the application is started.
 See class `net.eekie.metrics.zoo.ObservableSubject` to how it can be done.

+Actually the dropwizard reporter is already executing it's logic in a separate thread so in this case it is obsolete to create yet another thread.
+But if it is implemented in a framework or abstract class in this case, it's not a bad practice to already create the separate thread since the developers that will be using the abstract class and implement their own listeners might put some slow logic in the listeners.
+And of course a separate thread does not protect you from everything.

 ## Docker

 If you run the project with docker-compose, it will enable a Graphite reporter in the application.
 Docker compose will also pull an image from the registry with Graphite and Grafana installed.
-You will be able to play live metrics the app is sending in a Grafana dashboard.
+You will be able to play with live metrics the app is sending in a Grafana dashboard.

 ### running with docker-componse